A bucket list is a list of everything that you want to be, do, have, and experience in life.

 This blog’s mission is to help people live their best lives, and creating a bucket list is a powerful tool for doing just that.
-The 75 bucket list ideas you’ll find below were taken from my “Idea Book” series: 18 eBooks which together contain over 10,000 bucket list ideas.
+The 75 bucket list ideas you’ll find below were taken from my eBook, “Idea Book: 10,000 Ideas For Your Bucket List”.

-In the “Idea Book” series you’ll discover all of the inspiration that you’ll need to create a bucket list that will make you feel happy to be alive!
+In “Idea Book” you’ll discover all of the inspiration that you need to create a bucket list that will make you feel happy to be alive!
 You can get started with the 75 ideas below.

 Travel Bucket List

-In order to really experience the Grand Canyon, drive to the North Rim, 45 miles south of Jacob Lake, AZ.
-Then, hike the ten miles to the South Rim near Tusayan, AZ.
+In order to really experience the Grand Canyon, drive to the North Rim, 45 miles south of Jacob Lake.
+Then, hike the ten miles to the South Rim near Tusayan.
 This is called the Rim to Rim hike.

 The complex of palaces and plazas, temples and homes may have been built as a ceremonial site, a military stronghold, or a retreat for the ruling elite.

 3. Visit the Louvre.
-Visit the Louvre in Paris, France.
+Visit the Louvre Museum in Paris, France.
 It occupies over 650,000 square feet in the center of Paris.
-The Louvre houses one of the world’s great art collections which spans over 6,000 years.
+The Louvre houses one of the world’s greatest art collections.

 4. Visit St. Mark’s Basilica.
 St. Mark’s Cathedral is the most famous church in Venice, Italy, and one of the best known examples of Italo-Byzantine architecture.
 It’s located at the eastern end of the Piazza San Marco, adjacent and connected to the Doge’s Palace.